EcoDynIZW/d6/README.md

 ## or:
 d6::new_project("project", path = "absolute/path/to/the/root/folder/")
 ```

+The resulting final directory of your project would be
+`absolute/path/to/the/root/folder/project`.

 If you want to create a GitHub repository for the project at the same
 time, use instead: